OXID-eSales/paypal-checkout-documentation/configuration.rst

 Optional: If you already use the :productname:`PayPal` module, conveniently re-use your banner settings for :productname:`PayPal Checkout`.

-Alternatively, set the banner settings manually as described below under :ref:`configuration:Banner settings`.
+Alternatively, set the banner settings manually as described below under :ref:`configuration:Banner settings: Configuring PayPal installments`.

 |prerequisites|